This update will make a lot more sense if you know that on a sailing boat the kitchen is called the galley 😁

 Remember this is what it used to look like.

-One thought on “Starting the galley”
+One response to “Starting the galley”